South Carolina Medical Malpractice Attorney

 - Consult with a different doctor.
 You will need to have the mistakes corrected by a competent, responsible medical professional, or you will need to make sure that your illness is correctly diagnosed so that you can begin treatment for your condition.

 - Get a copy of your medical records.
 Your medical malpractice case will rely heavily on your medical records, which are a detailed summary of your medical history, the treatment you’ve received, lab results, medications, and other vital info.

 - Document everything.
 Be sure to record how the medical error has impacted your life.
 Make sure to note any days you’ve missed from work and other problems your injury has caused.
 It is a good idea to document how the injury has impacted your personal relationships as well.

 - Hire an experienced medical malpractice lawyer.
 An attorney with the right experience and skill can gather the necessary evidence, consult with medical witnesses, and will build a convincing claim on your behalf.
 They will handle all of the negotiations and legal legwork to make sure you get what you’re owed.

 Contact Us for Help with Your Medical Malpractice Claim

-Stewart Law Offices, LLC has handled a wide variety of medical malpractice cases on behalf of clients in South Carolina and North Carolina.
+Stewart Law Offices has handled a wide variety of medical malpractice cases on behalf of clients in South Carolina.
 We have the experience and resources you need on your side.

 To find out more about your legal rights and how we can help you, call us or contact us online now for a free consultation and claim review.